srobinson0586/ttg-basic/5-data-structures-and-algorithms/README.md

-# JQR Section 5 (Data Structures & Algorithms) Overview
+# TTG-B Section 5 (Data Structures & Algorithms) Overview

 [Back to Master README](../README.md)

-This is Section 5 in the NCWDG JQR, where new Computer Network Operations (CNO) developers learn the essentials of Data Structures and Algorithms.
+This is Section 5 in the NCWDG TTG-B, where new Computer Network Operations (CNO) developers learn the essentials of Data Structures and Algorithms.

 ## Table of Contents
 ### 1. Data Structures